ansible/community-docs/steering_committee_membership_guidelines.rst

    person responsible for arranging the election about that.
 #.
 Conduct anonymous voting somewhere.
 #.
 Internally and publicly announce the elected candidate.

+The chairperson has the following powers unlike regular members:

+* The chairperson has a casting vote when vote deadlocks happen in `community topics <https://github.com/ansible-community/community-topics/issues>`_ happen (equal numbers of votes for and against a topic.
+* Has a power of veto - the power to unilaterally reject a decision made by the Committee.
+In this case, the chairperson must explain their motives in a corresponding `community topic <https://github.com/ansible-community/community-topics/issues>`_.